Glossary

-Although presented to assist owners, operators and potential buyers of licensed businesses, the information contained in this section is in many cases very simplified.
-In using this section, you agree to understand the inherent limitations, you agree not to rely upon any glossary content without seeking appropriate professional advice, and declare that you will not hold Inn Control responsible for any loss occasioned in relying upon any information obtained from this website
+So in using this section, you agree to understand the inherent limitations, you agree not to rely upon any glossary content without seeking appropriate professional advice, and that you will not hold Inn Control responsible for any loss occasioned in relying upon any information obtained from this website.

 Annual Percentage Rate of Loan Interest (APR)

 Lenders have to quote the Annual Percentage Rate (APR) of a loan so that you can compare difference schemes.
 The calculation of APR takes into account other costs such as the arrangement fee and indemnity premium.
-It gives a more accurate indication of which lending is likely to be most expensive
+It gives a more accurate indication of which lending is likely to be most expensive.

 Assignee

-The purchaser of a lease, who accepts the assignment from the seller
+The purchaser of a lease, who accepts the assignment from the seller.

 Assignment/Assigning

-One way in which a tenant may pass on the lease obligations to a third party, generally by selling the lease and business to a successor (assignee) who has first been approved by the landlord as assignee
+One way in which a tenant may pass on the lease obligations to a third party, generally by selling the lease and business to a successor (assignee) who has first been approved by the landlord as assignee.

 Assignor

-The seller of a lease, who assigns the lease to a purchaser
+The seller of a lease, who assigns the lease to a purchaser.

 AWOPM - Amusement without Prizes Machine

-i.e. a coin in slot game/entertainment machine without prizes
+i.e. a coin in slot game/entertainment machine without prizes.

 AWPM - Amusement with Prizes Machine

-i.e. ‘one arm bandit’
+i.e. ‘one arm bandit’.

 Barrelage

-The volume of beer sold by a particular outlet, usually stated in 36 gallon units – a “brewers barrel"
+The volume of beer sold by a particular outlet, usually stated in 36 gallon units – a “brewers barrel”.

 Break clause

-A provision in a lease allowing either the landlord or the tenant to terminate the lease at a specified date without waiting for the term to expire
+A provision in a lease allowing either the landlord or the tenant to terminate the lease at a specified date without waiting for the term to expire.

 Brim Glasses

-Glasses that hold a half pint or multiples and do not allow for a head
+Glasses that hold a half pint or multiples and do not allow for a head.

 Broker (Licensed Trade)

 In the licensed business transfer context Agents are sometimes instructed to find tenants for Brewers or Pub Cos where the Brewer/Pub Co does not pay us a fee.
 In such circumstances, the Agent acts as a Broker and the applicant / prospective purchaser becomes a client, paying us a fee for introducing them to the pub which they obtain.
-This scenario is most common where a short term (e.g. 3-5 years) tenancy is offered
+This scenario is most common where a short term (e.g. 3-5 years) tenancy is offered.

 Building Insurance

 An insurance policy to protect against loss or damage to a property.
-It is usually necessary to arrange building insurance upon exchange of contracts, prior to completing a purchase
+It is usually necessary to arrange building insurance upon exchange of contracts, prior to completing a purchase.

 Business Plan

 An appraisal of a business providing an analysis of what it is achieving at present and what the prospective purchaser might plan to do with it, including profit and loss and cash flow calculations.
 Business Plans are invariably required by Pubcos of potential lessees and Banks of potential borrowers.
-Inn Control can help you with this
+Inn Control can help you with this.

 Cash Flow Analysis

 One of the exercises in the preparation of a business plan.
 Even though a Projected Profit and Loss Account may show a profit on the first year, heavy start up payments on refurbishment etc. may cause the business to go into the red in the early months.
-A month by month cash flow analysis demonstrates when the business is likely to be in deficit so that adequate provision can be made in advance for a Bank overdraft
+A month by month cash flow analysis demonstrates when the business is likely to be in deficit so that adequate provision can be made in advance for a Bank overdraft.

 Cask

-Wooden or metal container used for maturing real ale
+Wooden or metal container used for maturing real ale.

 Chill Haze

-Cloudy layers that appear in the drink when it has been dispensed
+Cloudy layers that appear in the drink when it has been dispensed.

 Completion Date

-The day when the property actually changes hands, with the purchaser taking possession following payment of the full price to the seller - usually arranged by solicitors
+The day when the property actually changes hands, with the purchaser taking possession following payment of the full price to the seller - usually arranged by solicitors.

 Composite Barrelage

 Used by Brewers and Pubcos as a method of expressing total wet trade including beers, ciders, wines and spirits.
 Beers and ciders remain as 36 gallon barrels, and wines and spirits are converted to barrelage equivalent.
-Many Pubcos also include mineral supplies in the composite barrelage
+Many Pubcos also include mineral supplies in the composite barrelage.

 Contents Insurance

-While insurance cover for the contents of a business is not a legal requirement for a freeholder, many leases require the tenant to have this cover
+While insurance cover for the contents of a business is not a legal requirement for a freeholder, many leases require the tenant to have this cover.

 Contracted Out

 Contracted out of protection of the Landlord and Tenant Act 1954.
-The effect is that, at the end of a lease, the tenant does not have any right to claim an extension to the lease and must give possession unless the landlord chooses to offer another lease
+The effect is that, at the end of a lease, the tenant does not have any right to claim an extension to the lease and must give possession unless the landlord chooses to offer another lease.

 Covenant

-A legally binding obligation in a sale or lease
+A legally binding obligation in a sale or lease.

 Dilapidations Deposit

-A deposit held by the landlord as protection against the lessee failing to repair the property
+A deposit held by the landlord as protection against the lessee failing to repair the property.

 Draymen

-Men who deliver beer, wines and spirits to outlets – often external contracted firms
+Men who deliver beer, wines and spirits to outlets – often external contracted firms.

 Dry Sales

-Income from food
+Income from food.

 Easement

-A right that the owner of one property has over an adjoining property, e.g. a right of way or a right of light
+A right that the owner of one property has over an adjoining property, e.g. a right of way or a right of light.

 EHO - Environmental Health Officer

-Liquor and catering businesses are subject to inspection and approval by the environmental health officer to ensure compliance with hygiene and safety regulations
+Liquor and catering businesses are subject to inspection and approval by the environmental health officer to ensure compliance with hygiene and safety regulations.

 Fixed costs

-Running costs that do not vary, e.g. rent, rates, insurance, accountancy
+Running costs that do not vary, e.g. rent, rates, insurance, accountancy.

 Flash Cooler

-Chilled unit found at the point of dispense – the cellar temperature drink is then chilled quickly through a choke point at low temperature
+Chilled unit found at the point of dispense – the cellar temperature drink is then chilled quickly through a choke point at low temperature.

 Fobbing

-Excessive froth on a draught product – can be caused by a number of different issues, from incorrect cellar temperature or dirty glassware, to drink contamination or dispense gas issues
+Excessive froth on a draught product – can be caused by a number of different issues, from incorrect cellar temperature or dirty glassware, to drink contamination or dispense gas issues.

 Good Average Tenants Trade (GATT)/Reasonably Competent Operator (RCO)/Fair Maintainable Trade (FMT)

 A Brewers or Pubco’s assessment of the trade which a good average tenant should be capable of achieving in a particular house.
-Also called a RCO (Reasonably Competent Operator) or FMT (Fair Maintainable Trade) assessment
+Also called a RCO (Reasonably Competent Operator) or FMT (Fair Maintainable Trade) assessment.

 Gross Profit Percentage/Mark Up Percentage

-The percentage of gross profit is measured relative to the selling price of goods in comparison with mark-up which is measured relative to the cost price of the goods e.g. (and assuming that VAT is excluded from both cost and selling prices) an item which retails for £1 but costs 50p produces a 50% gross profit and the mark up on cost is 100%
+The percentage of gross profit is measured relative to the selling price of goods in comparison with mark-up which is measured relative to the cost price of the goods e.g. (and assuming that VAT is excluded from both cost and selling prices) an item which retails for £1 but costs 50p produces a 50% gross profit and the mark up on cost is 100%.

 Ground rent

-A rent of the land on which a building stands, but excluding the building
+A rent of the land on which a building stands, but excluding the building.

 Guest Beer

 Beer offered for sale other than those supplied regularly.
-Occasionally outside of the tie
+Occasionally outside of the tie.

 Head

-The amount of froth dispensed on the top of the beer or other draught product
+The amount of froth dispensed on the top of the beer or other draught product.

 Ingoings

 Often called Estimated Publican Ingoings.
-Specifying the total cash capital requirement for a short (1-3) year tenancy, to cover the cost of buying the trade inventory, stock, security deposit and expenses
+Specifying the total cash capital requirement for a short (1-3) year tenancy, to cover the cost of buying the trade inventory, stock, security deposit and expenses.

 Internal Repairing

 Describes the responsibility of the tenant or lessee being limited only to repair, decorate and maintain the interior of the property, plus windows and doors.
-The lessor/landlord undertakes to maintain the main structure of the building
+The lessor/landlord undertakes to maintain the main structure of the building.

 LAB & NAB

-Low alcohol beer and non-alcoholic beer
+Low alcohol beer and non-alcoholic beer.

 Landlord and Tenant Act 1954

 The main Act setting out the law relating to business tenancies in England and Wales.
-Unless ‘contracted out’ the lessee has the right to apply for a new lease at the end of the initial lease term, and the grounds for the landlord to refuse are limited to three basic reasons: (a) tenant’s non-compliance with the terms of the lease (b) the landlord wishes to redevelop the property (c) the landlord wishes to occupy the property himself
+Unless ‘contracted out’ the lessee has the right to apply for a new lease at the end of the initial lease term, and the grounds for the landlord to refuse are limited to three basic reasons: (a) tenant’s non-compliance with the terms of the lease (b) the landlord wishes to redevelop the property (c) the landlord wishes to occupy the property himself.

 MAT - Moving Annual Total

-A brewers projection of trade (usually expressed as barrels etc.) for a full year based on the trade for a part year
+A brewers projection of trade (usually expressed as barrels etc.) for a full year based on the trade for a part year.

 MRO

 Market Rent Only (MRO) is the right of a tied-pub tenant to go free of tie.
 To request the option to go free of tie, a tied-pub tenant must give notice to their landlord.
-Notice can be given if any of four specific MRO events occur: • At tenancy renewal; • Following receipt of a rent assessment proposal as part of a rent review process; • Where there has been a significant increase in price in a tied product or service; • Where an event has occurred that significantly impacts on trade
+Notice can be given if any of four specific MRO events occur:

 Overspill Glasses

-Glasses that allow a head to be dispensed – lined and Crown stamped
+Glasses that allow a head to be dispensed – lined and Crown stamped.

 PPL - Phonographic Performance Limited

-A body that collects licence fees for music publishers from publicans who play music for their customers
+A body that collects licence fees for music publishers from publicans who play music for their customers.

 Privity of Contract

-In the context of leases, makes the original tenancy responsible if a subsequent tenant (assignee) fails to meet the obligations of the lease
+In the context of leases, makes the original tenancy responsible if a subsequent tenant (assignee) fails to meet the obligations of the lease.

 PRS - Performing Rights Society

-A body which collects royalties for artists and performers from publicans who play recorded music
+A body which collects royalties for artists and performers from publicans who play recorded music.

 Put and keep in good repair

-A condition in a lease which makes the new lessee responsible for not only keeping the property in good repair as per its existing condition, but also putting into good condition any current defects
+A condition in a lease which makes the new lessee responsible for not only keeping the property in good repair as per its existing condition, but also putting into good condition any current defects.

 Repairing and Insuring

 A clause referring to the responsibility/obligation of a lessee.
-The lessee is fully responsible for all repairs and insurance of the building to be leased
+The lessee is fully responsible for all repairs and insurance of the building to be leased.

 Tapping

-A tap is inserted into a cask as part of the preparation for serving
+A tap is inserted into a cask as part of the preparation for serving.

 Temporary Events Notice

 A licence granted to a licensee providing authority to sell intoxicating liquor away from the premises or outside of usual hours but only at an approved location at a specified date and time.
-This licence is granted effectively as an additional facility to an existing licence
+This licence is granted effectively as an additional facility to an existing licence.

 Thimble measures, or ‘Jiggers’

-A measure used when serving spirits and vermouths
+A measure used when serving spirits and vermouths.

 Thrawl

-Wooden, trestle type bench for storing barrels
+Wooden, trestle type bench for storing barrels.

-Topped up
+Topped Up

-Beer added if the measure falls below the half pint/pint line after degradation of the head
+Beer added if the measure falls below the half pint/pint line after degradation of the head.

 Transfer of a Business as a Going Concern (TOGC)

-When a business is sold or transferred as a going concern, whether freehold, leasehold or tenancy, by a VAT registered seller to a VAT registered buyer, provided some basic conditions are fulfilled, VAT is not chargeable on the sale of the assets
+When a business is sold or transferred as a going concern, whether freehold, leasehold or tenancy, by a VAT registered seller to a VAT registered buyer, provided some basic conditions are fulfilled, VAT is not chargeable on the sale of the assets.

 TUPE - Transfer of undertakings (Protection of Employment) Regulation

-The regulations giving employees protection against dismissal when a business changes ownership
+The regulations giving employees protection against dismissal when a business changes ownership.

 Ullage